belozierov/SwiftCoroutine/README.md

 [![codecov](https://codecov.io/gh/belozierov/SwiftCoroutine/branch/master/graph/badge.svg)](https://codecov.io/gh/belozierov/SwiftCoroutine)
 [![codebeat badge](https://codebeat.co/badges/748d64a5-efbc-436f-9aa6-2a8433de18aa)](https://codebeat.co/projects/github-com-belozierov-swiftcoroutine-master)

-Many languages, such as Kotlin, JavaScript, Go, Rust, C++, and others, already have [coroutines](https://en.wikipedia.org/wiki/Coroutine) support that makes the use of asynchronous code easier.
+Many languages, such as Kotlin, Go, JavaScript, Python, Rust, C++, and others, already have [coroutines](https://en.wikipedia.org/wiki/Coroutine) support that makes the use of asynchronous code easier.
 This feature is not yet supported in Swift, but this can be improved by a framework without the need to change the language.

 This is the first implementation of [coroutines](https://en.wikipedia.org/wiki/Coroutine) for Swift with iOS, macOS and Linux support.
 They make the [async/await](https://en.wikipedia.org/wiki/Async/await) pattern implementation possible.
 In addition, the framework includes [futures](https://en.wikipedia.org/wiki/Futures_and_promises) and channels for more flexibility and ease of use.
 All this allows to do things that were not possible in Swift before.